First trucks carrying aid enter Gaza but besieged enclave desperately needs more – KION546

 A Hamas spokesperson claimed on Friday that the two US hostages had been released “for humanitarian reasons” and to “prove to the American people and the world” that claims made by the United States government “are false and baseless.”

-And while the release has been welcomed by world leaders, including those in the United States, United Kingdom and France, those in Israel have voiced skepticism about Hamas’ motivations and have promised to continue their blistering counterattack.
+Some have voiced skepticism about Hamas’ motivations and Israel promised to continue its blistering attack.

 “Two of our hostages are home.
 We will not ease the effort to bring back all abductees and those missing.
 Simultaneously, we keep fighting until a victory is reached,” said Israeli Prime Minister Benjamin Netanyahu in a statement on social media on Friday.